 The inactive ingredients are maize starch, povidone, magnesium stearate and lactose monohydrate.

-If you miss a pill then you will not be protected against pregnancy.
+If you miss a pill (i.e. take it more than three hours late, or forget it altogether) then you may not be protected against pregnancy.
 Take the one you have missed as soon as possible, continuing with the rest of your pack as usual.
-This may mean you are taking two pills in the same day which is fine.
-For the next 48 hours you will need to use additional contraception until Noriday becomes effective again.
-If you have unprotected sex after missing your pill then visit a pharmacist as soon as you can for emergency contraception, informing them that you are taking Noriday.
+This may mean you are taking two pills on the same day which is fine.
+For the next seven days, you will need to use additional contraception until Noriday becomes effective again.
+If you have had unprotected sex after missing your pill then visit a pharmacist as soon as you can for emergency contraception, informing them that you are taking Noriday.
 The sooner you take the morning after pill the more effective it is.

 Possible side effects include:

-Side effects should subside within the first couple of months of taking Noriday.
+Side effects often subside within the first couple of months of taking Noriday.

 Noriday is suitable for most women and makes a safe option for those who cannot take the combined pill.
 Tell your doctor if: